srobo/volunteer-emails/SR2020/2020-02-19-kit-team-invite.md

 ## What is the Kit Team?

 In short, we, the Kit Team, provide the "kit as a service" to the other half of Student Robotics -- the Competition Team.
-You can read more about what the kit team is and our mission [here].
+You can read more about what the kit team is and our mission [here](https://srobo.github.io/kitbook/kit-team/).

 ## How can I get involved?